sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot consistently featuring one dominant human subject or group.
+- A shot consistently featuring either a single human subject or a single group of humans.

 </details>